Why do you need a Google Business Profile?

 Edit Profile

 When you select the Edit Profile button, you can update, change, or set an array of business data.
 Most of this data should have been set when you claimed your listing or when you’ve set up your Business Profile.
-This is where you want to go when you need to make an update or change.
+This is where to go to make an update or change.

 You can update your business name, category, service area, hours, phone number, social profiles, website, service area, service options, attributes, business description, opening date, etc.